patleeman/dotfiles/README.md

 # Multi-shell setup

 In configs, files with the `.bash` or `.zsh` extensions get loaded in their respective environments. `.sh` files are loaded in both.

+# Auto updates

+Dotfiles will automatically check for updates.